mega6453/AppiumWizard/README.md

 1. If NodeJS not installed in your system, Appium Wizard will download and install it.
 2. If Appium Sever not installed, Appium Wizard will Install it.
 3. Appium Wizard will Install iOS and Android drivers.
-4. Appium Wizard will Install WSL(Windows Subsystem for Linux) for iOS app signing and run automation.

-  ####  Restart Required.
-Why?
-   Appium Wizard uses WSL(Windows Subsystem for Linux, Microsoft in-built feature) for signing iOS app.
-So, during Appium Wizard installation, it enables/installs/updates WSL as well in your system.
-For WSL to work, the system needs to be restarted.
-So, Please restart the system once the installation completed.

   ####  During first launch
-  First launch will verify the installation of the software components(i.e. WSL, Appium Server and drivers).
+  First launch will verify the installation of the software components(i.e.Appium Server and drivers).
 If any of the component installation is not proper, then Appium Wizard will try to install it during the first time launch which may take sometime to complete it.

 ## How to Use